CostaLab/phlower/README.md

 decom**P**osition of the **H**odge **L**aplacian for inferring traject**O**ries from flo**W**s of c**E**ll diffe**R**entiation

+### Hardware requirements
+`PHLOWER` module requires a standard computer with enough RAM to support the in-memory operations, high performance computing (HPC) cluster is recommended.

 ### System Requirements
 `PHLOWER` has been tested with the following OS or virtual environment: